de-taylor/bash-gcc-prep-script/README.md

 - -o - [optional] - indicate the name of the compiled executable
 	- defaults to filename from -f, and drops the file extension
 - -r - [optional] - indicate whether or not the script should run the new executable after compilation

+## Flags and Arguments - install.sh

+- -s - [optional] - Run install silently
+- -r - [optional] - View README.md after the install is complete (3s pause before README.md opens)
+- -d - [optional] - Set a new directory to place the symlink.
+Not recommended, unless you want to put it in /usr/bin/ or /usr/sbin/ instead of the default /usr/local/bin
+- -u - [optional] - Uninstall, essentially just removes the symlink, you still have to delete the files if you want it gone.

 ## WIP